 Consent refers to the expectation that all individuals participating in sexual activity give and receive consent prior to and during any type of said activity.
-Consent is often a critical factor in determining whether sexual violence has occurred.
-Consent is defined as when one person, through mutually understandable words or actions, agrees and gives permission to engage in mutually agreed upon sexual activity; the acknowledgment and approval of actions, without coercion, force, intimidation, and opportunity to say no. Individuals must be awake, have the mental capacity to make such decisions, and not be impaired by alcohol, drugs, or other intoxicants.
+Consent is defined as when, through mutually understandable words or actions, that a reasonable person in the perspective of the Respondent would understand as agreement and permission to engage in mutually agreed upon sexual activity; the acknowledgment and approval of actions, without coercion, force, intimidation, and opportunity to say no. A person who is Incapacitated is not capable of giving Consent.
+Individuals must be awake, have the mental capacity to make such decisions, and not be impaired by alcohol, drugs, or other intoxicants.